HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 cd inhere
 ```

-Now we'll use the `ls-a` command to list all files in the `inhere` directory including hidden ones.
+Next I used the `ls-a` command to list all files in the `inhere` directory including hidden ones.

 ```bash
 ls -a